 Birding offers us a wonderful opportunity to escape from our over-civilized lives.
 Whether we are working or shopping, walking or driving, birds are there, somewhere, with the magical ability to help us reconnect with wild Nature.
 And wherever we find birds, we can enter the magical world of birding.

-Paradise Birding celebrates its 19th year of leading bird watching tours in 2016.
+Paradise Birding celebrated its 20th year of leading bird watching tours in 2017.
 We offer a handful of carefully crafted itineraries timed for optimal birding at some of the best destinations in the West and beyond.
 We lead tours to a variety of birding hotspots throughout western North America –Alaska, Washington, Oregon, California, Arizona, Texas, Florida, Alberta, and internationally to Mexico, Costa Rica, the Caribbean, Sicily, Borneo and Peru.
-In 2016/2017 we are expanding our offerings to include trips to more exotic locales as part of our new woodpecker conservation tours.
+In 2018 and beyond, we are expanding our offerings to include trips to more exotic locales as part of our new woodpecker conservation tours.

 We also enjoy designing and leading customized private tours for individuals and groups.

 Most tours are led by Paradise Birding owner and lead guide Stephen Shunk with assistance from a handful of highly qualified and dedicated co-leaders.

 Over the past 20 years, Paradise Birding has continued to grow and evolve.
 In 2015, we unveiled a new vision for the company that we hope our birding tour guests will appreciate and embrace.

 Read about our New Vision for Paradise Birding.

 We specialize in leading woodpecker-themed tours in the East Cascades of Oregon where you can find an astonishing 11 species of woodpeckers within 100 square miles of our home base in Bend, Oregon.
 We run an annual woodpecker-themed tour and we are also available for private tours.